codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 1. Select the **Revision** and **Additional Options** for the manual sync.
   Review
 1. Click **Next**.
-1. To syncIn the Synchronize Resources form, select the scope of the manual sync:
+1. In the Synchronize Resources form, select the scope of the manual sync:
   * To sync only specific resources, search for the resources by any part of their names, or define a Regex to filter by the required resources.
   * **All**: Sync all resources regardless of their sync state.
   * **Out of sync**: Sync _only_ resources that are `Out of sync`.
     If you have already selected **Apply out of sync only** in Additional Options, this
-  * **None**: ???.

 #### Revision settings for application sync
 Revision settings determine the behavior for the branch you select.